 Patricia joined Watsi on March 17th, 2017.
-Five years ago, Patricia joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Patricia's most recent donation supported Nancy, a bright and social 12-year-old student from Tanzania, to fund clubfoot repair surgery so she can play with her classmates free of difficulty.
+Six years ago, Patricia joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Patricia's most recent donation supported Priscillah, a 61-year-old farmer from Kenya, to fund a thyroidectomy.

 Nancy is a bright and social 12-year-old student from Tanzania.
 She is the youngest in a family of three children.
 Her and her siblings are being raised by their grandparents with the help of amazing well-wishers, since their grandparents are older and appreciate the extra help.
 Nancy currently attends primary school, and her favorite subjects include Swahili, mathematics, and social studies!
 She is very friendly and loves to play netball with her schoolmates.
 However, playing is becoming increasingly difficult due to her condition.
 Nancy has clubfoot of the left foot.
 Clubfoot is a condition where the foot is twisted out of shape, which causes difficulty walking and even wearing shoes.
 Fortunately, Nancy and her family traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
 There, surgeons will perform clubfoot repair surgery on July 15th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $935 to fund Nancy's clubfoot repair.
 After treatment, she will be able to walk easily.
 Her grandmother says, "Nancy and her siblings have been in my care since they were babies.
 We struggle to raise them.
 That's why well-wishers help.
 Unfortunately, they can’t help her with her treatment.
 Please help us."